meceware/meceware.com/docs/fullpage-for-elementor.md

 ## Sections

-Each Elementor Section widget on the page is fullpage section.
+Each Elementor Section widget or top Container widget on the page is defined as fullpage section.

 ![How To Add Sections](assets/fullpage-for-elementor/g02-add-sections.gif "How To Add Sections")